77% of game developers are men, causing the hypersexualization of female video game characters.

 The experience is first introduced

-with a manifesto explaining our cause.
+a manifesto explaining our cause.

-︎︎︎I took inspiration from video games like Need For Speed and Tekken for our logo design.
+︎︎︎I took inspiration from video games like Need For Speed and Tekken for our logo design.

 Girls begin coding with a randomized character.